 Key Idea: Analysing text outputs for verbosity, language complexity and token performance.

 This is one of the simplest methods for checking LLM outputs.
-However, it is still highly effective in measuring the LLM’s interaction with prompt language and context data, analysing word usage and ensuring the LLM output is accessible to the end user.
+It is also one of the most effective.
+It measures how the LLM is interacting with prompt language and context data, analyses word usage, and gives a measurable signal on whether the output is accessible to the intended user.

-Using built-in and basic Python natural language processing techniques, the outputs and inputs to the LLM can be assessed for metrics like verbosity, readability, and complexity.
+Using built-in Python and basic natural language processing techniques, both the inputs to and the outputs from the LLM can be assessed for verbosity, readability, and complexity.
+The metrics are simple, the libraries are mature, and the cost of running them is effectively zero compared to the model calls they are scoring.

 Code example

-In the example below, 3 LLM outputs have been used.
-The first is a default, with no instructions on language and explanations.
-The second specifically tells the LLM to use accessible language aimed at younger audiences and the third tells the LLM to use language aimed at scientific researchers.
+The example below uses three LLM outputs covering the same subject.
+The first is a default response with no instruction on language or audience.
+The second was generated with an instruction to use accessible language aimed at younger audiences.
+The third was instructed to use language aimed at scientific researchers.

 import textstat